Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Error Rate of a Classification Rule

-where $Err_{\mathbf{t}\ast}(\hat{F})$ represents the error rate obtained from training the classifier on the bootstrap replicate $\mathbf{t}^{\ast}$ and testing on the empirical distribution $\hat{F}$.
+where $\Err_{\mathbf{t}\ast}(\hat{F})$ represents the error rate obtained from training the classifier on all bootstrap replicates $\mathbf{t}^{\ast}$ and testing on the empirical distribution $\hat{F}$.
 This can be approximated for a limited number of bootstraps by: